Advanced Standing Admissions

 You must complete the online application and submit all supporting documentation by the deadline in order to be considered for admission.

 To apply for the advanced standing program, your letters of recommendation must come from a professor from your BSW program and your agency field placement supervisor.
 You may submit a third optional recommendation from an academic or professional reference.
 These individuals should indicate they are recommending you specifically for the advanced standing program.

-Eligibility requirements for the advanced standing MSW@USC program are:
+Eligibility requirements for the advanced standing online MSW program are: